hsaito/regex-jgs-launcher/README.md

 # JGS Regex Launcher

-This VS Code extension lets you quickly launch JGsoft tools — RegexBuddy and RegexMagic — directly from VS Code.
+This VS Code extension lets you quickly launch JGsoft to**Quick start:**

+1. **First-run onboarding**: When you first use any regex command, you'll see a welcome dialog to enable RegexBuddy and/or RegexMagic.
+You can also enable them later in Settings (`regex-jgs-launcher.regexBuddy.enabled`, `regex-jgs-launcher.regexMagic.enabled`) or use the "Configure Integrations" command.
+2. **Set executable paths**: If the default path does not exist, you will be prompted to locate the .exe the first time you run a command.
+3. **Customize arguments**: Optionally define argument templates using placeholders in Settings.
+4. **Use the tools**: Select text or invoke a command and enter a regex when prompted.
+Use the "RegexBuddy: Use Selection as Sample" command to send selection as sample text via `-sampleclipboard`.
+5. **Reset if needed**: Use "Reset All Settings" command to restore factory defaults.RegexBuddy and RegexMagic — directly from VS Code.

 **Publisher:** Hideki Saito
-**Version:** 0.1.1
+**Version:** 0.2.0
 **License:** MIT

 ## Features